Three-banded rosefinch

-The three-banded rosefinch (Carpodacus trifasciatus) is a species of finch in the family Fringillidae.
+The Three-banded Rosefinch (Carpodacus trifasciatus) is a species of finch in the family Fringillidae.

 It is found in central China and far northeastern India.
 Its natural habitat is temperate forests.

-The three banded rosefinch was also discovered in Arunachal Pradesh.
-The Indian species count reached 1340.
+Three-banded rosefinch Carpodacus trifasciatus was discovered first time in India in Arunachal Pradesh by scientists from Bombay Natural History Society.
+This increased Indian bird species count to 1340.